rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 - Eject Clover Drive and reboot
 - If system boots
   - Start macOS Update
-  - On restart select newly added `Install macOS Catalina` partition
+  - On restart select newly added `Install macOS Big Sur` partition
-  - After reboot select normal Macintosh HD partition
+  - After reboot select normal macOS HD partition
 - If system boots
   - Be happy and enjoy the new update
 - If system doesn't boot on one of these steps